 No, Places that have strict no carry rules have seen an increase in on campus crime.

-- Can changes in firearm laws affect more than just gun violence, but extend to affect and increase in other major crimes, such as rape, assault or theft?
+Question: Can changes in firearm laws affect more than just gun violence, but extend to and effect other major crimes, such as rape, assault or theft?

-Yes, the decrease in overall violence on campuses that allow firearms to be carried legally definitively shows a direct correlation.
+Answer: Yes, the decrease in overall violence on campuses that allow firearms to be carried legally shows a direct correlation.